jorgeareyesjr/user-management-service/README.md

-# User Service for Personalized Online Learning Platform
+# User Service for Front-End Applications
-This Node.js service is designed to manage user accounts, authentication, and profiles for a personalized online learning platform.
+This Node.js service is designed to manage user accounts, authentication, and profiles for front-end applications.
 It is built with MongoDB for data storage and scalability.

 ## Features
 - User account creation